-UNDERWORLD, written by Ben Hecht and directed by Josef von Sternberg, is often cited as the first “modern” gangster film.
+Underworld (1927) written by Ben Hecht and directed by Josef von Sternberg, is often cited as the first “modern” gangster film.
 Los Angeles Times review Marquis Busby called it one of the best crook melodramas to reach the screen.
 “If the baby has to go barefooted this winter, if the roof leaks like a sieve, and even if the lizzie needs gasoline, dig down into the jeans and go see Underworld” he advised.
-A “silent” film, it starred George Bancroft as gangster “Bull” Weed (a fictionalized version of “Terrible Tommy” O’Connor) with Evelyn Brent as his girlfriend “Feathers” McCoy.
+A “silent” film, it starred George Bancroft as gangster “Bull” Weed (a fictionalized version of escaped Chicago gangster “Terrible” Tommy O’Connor) with Evelyn Brent as his moll “Feathers” McCoy.

-In May 1928, Bancroft and Brent were reunited for another silent feature at the Metropolitan, THE DRAGNET, with Bancroft this time playing a policeman.
+Bancroft and Brent were reunited for another gangster picture, The Dragnet, in May 1928, Bancroft now on the side of law and order as a policeman.
 Los Angeles Times arts critic Edwin Schallert gave it an enthusiastic review, warning, though, that some audience members might be put off by its excessive (though as yet, silent) violence.
-In June, the Clara Bow-Richard Arlen silent feature LADIES OF THE MOB had its showing at the same theater, followed in July by THE RACKET.
+In June, the Clara Bow-Richard Arlen vehicle Ladies of the Mob had its showing at the same theater, followed in July by The Racket.

-In October of 1928, Raoul Walsh’s ME, GANGSTER opened at the Loew’s State Theater.
-The picture, based on a Saturday Evening Post story by Frances Coe, was already considered “different” in that it did not depict the typical machine gun blasts and murders.
+In October 1928, Raoul Walsh’s Me, Gangster opened at the Loew’s State Theater.
+The picture, based on a Saturday Evening Post story by Fox screenwriter Frances Coe, was already considered “different” in that it did not depict now-typical, if silent, machine gun blasts and murders.

-Warner Brothers burst onto the gangster picture talkie scene in in a big way November 1930 with THE DOORWAY TO HELL, directed by Archie Mayo, starring Lew Ayers as a “baby faced killer,” and James Cagney as his sidekick.
+Warner Brothers burst onto the gangster talkie scene in in a big way November 1930 with The Doorway to Hell directed by Archie Mayo.
+Based on Rowland Brown’s story “A Handful of Clouds” it starred Lew Ayers as a “baby faced killer,” and newbie James Cagney as his sidekick.

-April 1931 saw the L.A. release of CITY STREETS, said to be a favorite of the real Al Capone, at the Paramount (formerly the Metropolitan).
-Based on a story by Dashiell Hammett, it starred Gary Cooper and Sylvia Sydney in a role originally to be played by Clara Bow.
-HELL BOUND followed at the Los Angeles Theater on April 24 with Leo Carillo playing a “Napoleon of crime” with a sense of humor and Lola Lane as his love interest.
-On May 4, THE SECRET SIX came to the Criterion.
-Taking its title from the Chicago crime committee, the story was written and adapted by Frances Marion.
-The cast included Wallace Beery, Clark Gable, and Jean Harlow.
+April 1931 saw the L.A. release of City Streets, said to be a favorite of Al Capone, whose days as Chicago’s #1 gangster were limited.
+Based on a story by Dashiell Hammett, it starred Gary Cooper and Sylvia Sydney in a role that was originally slated for Clara Bow.
+Hell Bound came to the Los Angeles Theater on April 24 with Leo Carillo playing a “Napoleon of crime” and Lola Lane as his love interest.
+On May 4, The topical The Secret Six debuted at the Criterion.
+Taking its title from the Chicago crime committee devoted to bringing down Al Capone, the story was written and adapted by Frances Marion.

-May 15, 1931 was the Los Angeles premiere of Warner Brothers’ THE PUBLIC ENEMY, a Cain and Abel type story directed by William Wellman, with James Cagney as a bootlegger contrasted with his brother who chose a different path.
-Mae Murray and Jean Harlow played the love interest roles.
+May 15, 1931 was the Los Angeles premiere of Warner Brothers’ The Public Enemy, a Cain and Abel type gangster story directed by William Wellman, with James Cagney as a bootlegger, contrasted with his brother who chose a different path.
+Mae Murray (who famously gets a grapefruit in the face from Cagney in the film) and Jean Harlow also starred.

-April 23, 1932 was the premiere of SCARFACE, directed by Howard Hawks and starring Paul Muni as another Capone-like gangster, Tony Camon.
+April 23, 1932 was the L.A. premiere of Scarface directed by Howard Hawks and starring Paul Muni as another Capone-like gangster, Tony Camon.
 Co-written by W.R.
-Burnett, it too depicted the St. Valentine’s Day massacre as well as a siege like the one experienced by New York gangster Francis “Two Gun” Crawley.
-The film was heavily edited by the New York censor board, which cut even the version okay’d by the Hays office.
-Because of this, Edwin Schallert predicted it would be the last “out-and-out gangster picture that will be released in many a long day.”
+Burnett, it depicted a St. Valentine’s Day style massacre as well as a siege like the one experienced by New York gangster Francis “Two Gun” Crawley.
+Producer Howard Hughes had already battled the Hays office, who objected to the film’s excessive violence and demanded cuts before it would approve the release.
+Even so, the New York censor board, made further edits, in a prelude to Hughes’ later censorship battles over The Outlaw.
+Becaue of this, Edwin Schallert predicted it would be the last “out-and-out gangster picture that will be released in many a long day.”

-Whether the censors were to blame or not, Schallert was more or less right.
-While the reel gangster didn’t vanish completely, the next few years in gangster history overlapped with the onset of the Depression and the repeal of national prohibition.
-Many of the colorful bootleg era gangsters like Al Capone and Jack “Legs” Diamond, dead or in prison, were yesterday’s news.
-A new type of public enemy, represented by midwestern bandits like John Dillinger, Pretty Boy Floyd, Machine Gun Kelley, Baby Face Nelson, was starting to make headline.
-The hunt for these figures by “G-Men” of J. Edgar Hoover’s FBI, and the effort;s of New York’s “gangbuster” prosecutor Thomas Dewey, captured the public’s attention.
-Hollywood, as always, capitalized on the heightened interest by focussing on the detection side of gangsterdom.
+Whether the censors were to blame or not, Schallert was right, as far as the Prohibition-era gangster was concerned.
+Many of its most colorful figures, like Al Capone and Jack “Legs” Diamond, were dead or in prison- yesterday’s news.
+A new type of Public Enemy, represented by midwestern bandits like John Dillinger, Pretty Boy Floyd, Machine Gun Kelley, Baby Face Nelson, was starting to make headlines.

 In February 1935, it was reported that several “G-Man” films were racing to the screen.
 The first was G-MEN, directed by William Keighley with James Cagney in the tile role.
 Its violent depiction of machine gunning and killings resulted in the film being banned in Chicago for violation of the local film censor standards.